 API Gravity – API Gravity refers to American Petroleum Institute gravity.
 This is measurement developed by the American Petroleum Institute which describes how heavy or light crude oil is in relation to water.
 If the API gravity is more than 10 then the crude is light and will float on water.
 If the API gravity is less than 10 the the crude is heavy and will sink.
 API gravity determines how much the crude is worth because light crude will produce a higher yield of gasoline or diesel when it is refined.

-Basic Sediment & Water - Basic Sediment & Water, typically abbreviated BS&W refers to the sediment, water content, and emulsion in the production stream.
-Naturally since these are impurities, and not part of the actual merchantable oil, they must be carefully measured and factored into the value accordingly.
-LACT units are typically equipped with BS&W probes to collect the data and BS&W monitors to store and manager the data.
+Basic Sediment & Water – Basic Sediment & Water, typically abbreviated BS&W, refers to the sediment, water content, and emulsion in the production stream.
+Naturally, since these are impurities and not part of the actual merchantable oil, they must be carefully measured and factored into the value accordingly.
+LACT units are typically equipped with BS&W probes to collect the data, and BS&W monitors to store and manage the data.

-Now that we have discussed what LACT Units are, how they work, and what factors affect their measurement we hope that this information will empower readers and customers to make more informed decisions about the equipment they need.
-Stay tuned for a follow up article in which we’ll take a closer look at LACT Unit meters and parts, as well as why the LACT Unit is such a good candidate for a modular process skid.
-Remember that STI Group offer high quality, modular fabrication of LACT Units while meticulously meeting all industry quality and reliability standards.
+Now that we have discussed what LACT Units are, how they work, and what factors affect their measurement, we hope this information will empower readers and customers to make more informed decisions about the equipment they need.
+Stay tuned for a follow-up article in which we’ll take a closer look at LACT Unit meters and parts and why the LACT Unit is such a good candidate for a modular process skid.
+Remember that STI Group offers high-quality, modular fabrication of LACT Units while meticulously meeting all industry quality and reliability standards.